rehanvdm/cdk-express-pipeline-demo-ts/README.md

     📄 StackC (Wave2_Stage1_StackC)
 ```

-It is standard CDK TypeScript project that has GitHub workflows and some extra NPM scripts to diff and deploy locally.
+It is a standard CDK TypeScript project that has GitHub workflows and some extra NPM scripts to diff and deploy locally.

 ## GitHub Workflows